 Enough travel blogging.
 What’s happening in civic tech in Brussels?
 Mainly EU projects, it turns out.
 I didn’t meet a single Belgian civic technologist; apparently its bigger in the Dutch-speaking cities of Ghent and Antwerp.
 In this post, I’ll summarise the people and projects I came across — on who’s lobbying, how parliamentarians are voting, how voters are choosing candidates, and how people are engaging outside of elections.
 I’ll then look at what we might be able to borrow for the UK.
-Continue reading In Brussels.
-(PDFs, lobbyists, votes and that pesky democratic deficit.)

 Hello.
 You might know me from writing the weekly dispatch from Democracy Club towers.

 Months before we managed to Brexit ourselves, I’d decided that the gap between the EU Referendum and the next elections could be usefully spent having a bit of a holiday and learning a bit more about European organisations doing similar stuff to Democracy Club.

 I’d lazily presumed I could take the whole of July and August to do this, given that the next elections in the UK wouldn’t be until May 2017…but of course there’s a chance of a General Election rather sooner now.